Interesting Facts About Rosa Parks for Kids

 Other Interesting Facts About Rosa Parks

-There are so many fun facts about Rosa Parks that would interest your kids.
+There are so many fun facts about Rosa Parks for kids that would interest your kids.
 Some interesting facts about Rosa Parks are discussed below:

 - Despite becoming a face for the civil rights movement, Rosa and Raymond faced great difficulties in their professional life and even lost their jobs.

-- They had to move to Detroit In Michigan, and Rosa worked as a secretary and receptionist for John Conyer.
+- They had to move to Detroit, Michigan, and Rosa worked as a secretary and receptionist for John Conyers.

 - Rosa established the Rosa and Raymond Parks Institute for self-development, which teaches youngsters about their civil rights on bus tours.
 These bus tours are called “Pathways to Freedom.”